Dated: September 10, 2025

 II.
 POLICY

-It is the policy of the NYMC SOM that all students must take the CBSE at the conclusion of the Phase 1 of the curriculum at the date, time, and location established by Office for Undergraduate Medical Education (UME).
+It is the policy of the NYMC SOM that all students must take the CBSE at the conclusion of Phase 1 of the curriculum at the date, time, and location established by Office for Undergraduate Medical Education.
 Students are required to meet CBSE score benchmarks established by UME in order to take the United States Medical Licensing Examination Step 1 Examination (USMLE Step 1) and to progress to Phase 2 of the curriculum.

 III.
 SCOPE